Toy Example - Tabularized GiGL#

 Node anchor prediction sample for node 3:

-No train sample found for node 3.
+Train sample for node 3:

 Validation sample for node 3: